Scientific Name

 Description

-Turbinicarpus prefer to be in a well-ventilated position in full sun to maintain a good body color and spinal development.
+Turbinicarpus prefers full sun and a well-ventilated position to maintain good body color and spinal development.

-The golden rule when it comes to watering is "never water when the compost is still damp."
+The golden rule regarding watering is "never water when the compost is still damp."
 This is the one error that will certainly kill any plant!
-Watering should commence in the spring late March to early April, depending upon the weather conditions at the time.
-The plants should initially be given a light spray to gently encourage them into growth.
+Watering should commence in the spring, depending on the weather conditions.
+The plants should initially be lightly sprayed to encourage gentle growth.

-These cacti are all able to withstand high summer temperatures and indeed benefit, providing accompanied by good ventilation.
+These cacti can withstand high summer temperatures and benefit from good ventilation.
 Do not be tempted to overcrowd the plants.
-They will be far happier with a little space to allow the air to circulate.
-Winter temperatures can be set as low at 44-46 °F (7-8 °C), and providing the plants are kept dry, and the humidity levels are also kept low by good ventilation on bright days.
-See more at How to Grow and Care for Turbinicarpus.
+They will be far happier with a bit of space to allow the air to circulate.
+Winter temperatures can be as low as 44-46°F (7-8°C), provided the plants are kept dry, and humidity is kept low by good ventilation on bright days.

 Links